 Simple Guide to Reading a Seed Packet

 Not sure what to grow?
-You don’t know what will grow in your area?
-You stand in front of the seed section at your local garden center all confused, in a seed frenzy, because all the packets are screaming ‘take me.
+What does all the stuff on the seed packet mean?
+You have no idea what will grow in your area?
+You stand in front of the seed section at your local garden center all confused, in a seed frenzy, all the packets are screaming ‘take me.
 The colorful packets, the vegetables, herbs, and flowers it can be overwhelming.